chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Archived Episode 1 - Kumandra.md

 	- Benja shouts: "Everyone to the river!"
 - In the cave, the waterfalls start to dry up…

-#### Present: Druun unleashed pt.
+#### Now: Druun unleashed pt.
 2

-> **CAVERN, NOMAD CAMP, TAIL - NIGHT (PRESENT)**
+%%
+- "I am Raya, the last of my tribe of Heart.
+But I know you poisoned the stew that you gave me with Padapepper powder.
+Is it because you want my gem shard?"
+- The nomad's face betrays her: that's exactly it.
+%%

-- Raya collects her items back from each disabled nomad, packing them and readying to leave.
+- Raya collects her items back from each nomad, packing them and readying to leave.
 "You'll be back to normal by sunrise.
 Sorry for the inconvenience."
 	- The nomads try to chase after her, but they are slow like zombies.

-> **NOMAD CAMP, TAIL**

 - She exits the cavern and climbs up onto Tuk-tuk, surveying the map…
 - Suddenly, a purple tendril breaks out from the ground and wraps around her foot.
 A Druun.
 - Raya swings her whip-sword, the blade now infused with Heart's Gem shard.
 It effortlessly tears through the Druun, compared to the ineffective simple weapons before.
-- She fights a few, easily with the Gem-fused weapon.
+- She fights a couple, easily with the Gem-fused weapon.
-- There are some purple glows that come out from the cavern: glows that meant someone was being petrified.
+- There are some purple glows that come out from the cave: glows that meant someone was being petrified.

 #### Past: Sacrifice

-> **BRIDGE, HEART - NIGHT (PAST)**

 - Heart is plunged into chaos
 - People flee out of the city via the main bridge